parsing-science/gwc_presentation/README.md

 Step 1: Clone this repo or download the zip file using the buttons above

-Step 2: Go into the directory of this repo
+Step 2: Go into the directory of this repo in your terminal

 ``` $ cd gwc_presentation```